dphilla/boxer/examples/c/c.md

 # Copy the source code
 COPY . .

-# Build the application - **this builds the golang to WebAssemblly, with the proper interception of system code in for use in a Wasm Box**
+# Build the application - **this builds the program to WebAssemblly, with the proper interception of system code in for use in a Wasm Box**
 RUN gcc -o myapp main.c

 # Stage 2: Create the final image